haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/trouble/trouble_fastly.md

 ## Determine if VCL is not uploaded {#vcl-uploaded}
 To determine if the default VCL snippets are not uploaded, check the following:

 * **Top level navigation does not work**: The top level navigation relies on Edge Side Includes (ESI) processing which is not enabled by default.
 When you upload the Magento VCL snippets during configuration, ESIs are enabled.
-See [Upload Fastly VCL snippets]({{ page.baseurl }}/cloud/access-acct/fastly.html#upload-vcl-snippets).
+See [上传Fastly VCL代码片段]({{ page.baseurl }}/cloud/access-acct/fastly.html#upload-vcl-snippets).
 * **Pages are not caching**: By default Fastly doesn’t cache pages with Set-Cookies.
 Magento sets Cookies even on cacheable pages (TTL > 0).
 Magento Fastly VCL strips those cookies on cacheable pages.
 This may also happen if page block in a template is marked uncacheable.
 If this occurs, it's due to a 3rd party module or Magento extension blocking or removing the Magento headers.
 See [X-Cache missed section](#xcache-miss) for details.
 * **Geo-location/GeoIP does not work**: The uploaded Magento Fastly VCL snippets append the country code to the URL.
-See [Upload Fastly VCL snippets]({{ page.baseurl }}/cloud/access-acct/fastly.html#upload-vcl-snippets).
+See [上传Fastly VCL代码片段]({{ page.baseurl }}/cloud/access-acct/fastly.html#upload-vcl-snippets).

 ## Resolve errors found by cURL {#curl}
 This section provides suggestions for resolving errors you might find using the `curl` command.